| Ruby says hesitantly, "I know what you must be thinking,

 a healthier mother than you already are."
 Susan says sincerely,

+"That's very sweet of you.
+Thankyou very much."
 Wayne and Owen are walking through the bush; Owen is outlining

 his plans for the Nature Reserve.
 As they walk along, Owen talking